Permanent identities, combinatorial sequences, and permutation statistics: Proofs of Conjectures

-The following lemma is clear from the definition of permanents. \begin{lemma} For a matrix with two repeated columns that each has one zero at the same position, then replacing one zero by $1$ and the other zero by $-1$ does not change its permanent. \end{lemma}
+The following lemma is clear from the definition of permanents. \begin{lemma} For a matrix with two identical columns having one zero at the same position, replacing the zero by $1$ and the other zeros by $-1$ does not change its permanent. \end{lemma}